 Welcome to BNI networking.

 Come along and see for yourself.
-BNI Sir Stanley Matthews meet every week on Fridays at The Premier Inn, Trentham Gardens, Stoke-on-Trent.
+BNI Sir Stanley Matthews meet every week on Fridays at The Trentham Park Golf Club (behind Trentham Gardens), Stoke-on-Trent.

 Members, 'subs', visitors and guests begin turning up to a BNI meeting from 6.30am onwards; most arrive at about 6.45am.
 Too early for you?
 Members will tell you that there is minimal traffic on the road at that time, and that the air is refreshing and invigourating (energising you for the rest of the day), but even more importantly - you are increasing your business exposure in a pleasant, friendly and welcoming environment by networking with fellow business people.